 One of the parks main rivers that flow through is the Narayani river, the third-largest river in Nepal which originates in the high Himalayas and is a tributary of the Ganges, the most sacred river in India.

 So much green, so much wide open space…I think I’m in love!

 Chitwan is also famed for its rich flora and fauna and 800 animals are found in Chitwan National Park including 68 species of mammals and over 500 species of birds (one of the highest concentrations in the world).
 Keep your eye’s keenly peeled for anything that moves on a Chitwan Jungle Safari because you never know what you will find!

 And the best part is..You don’t have to look far for any of it!
-Seriously from the park entrance you can see a elephant and a crocodile (can you spot both?)
+Seriously from the park entrance, you can see an elephant and a crocodile (can you spot both?)

 If you are enjoying reading about this Chitwan Jungle Safari, maybe you would also like to read:

 - Tracking Ranthambore National Park Tigers in India

 - Uncle Tan’s Jungle Camp: Backpacking Borneo On A Budget